Adam Air Flight 574: Flight chronology

+This accident resulted from a combination of factors, including the failure of the pilots to adequately monitor the flight instruments, particularly during the final 2 minutes of the flight.
+Preoccupation with a malfunction of the Inertial Reference System (IRS) diverted both pilots’ attention from the flight instruments and allowed the increasing bank angle and descent to go unnoticed.
+The pilots did not detect and appropriately arrest the descent soon enough to prevent loss of control.

-In a panic, Captain Widodo tells the First Officer to switch the IRS mode back to NAV, to hopefully reverse the situation they got themselves into.
+Captain Widodo told the First Officer to switch the IRS mode back to NAV, to hopefully reverse the situation.
 Now that the first officer's attitude indicator had returned to its normal state, First Officer Susanto could see that the aircraft was in a dangerous position, and attempted to notify the captain.
 When this failed, he then tried to recover the aircraft from its descent by turning the yoke to the left.
-Believing that the aircraft is flying straight and level, Captain Widodo then unknowingly reminds First Officer Susanto that the aircraft needs to fly straight and level in order to complete the IRS alignment process.
-Now that the aircraft had attained a 100 degree bank with a 60 degree nose down attitude, First Officer Susanto then successfully notifies the captain of their situation.
-In response to the first officer telling him to pull up to stop the rapid descent towards the sea, Captain Widodo pulls back on his yoke, and the aircraft, travelling over 90 percent of the speed of sound, begins to break apart in-flight.
-All recordings stop at 9000 feet, presumably because the aircraft had fully broken apart.
+Believing that the aircraft was flying straight and level, Captain Widodo then unknowingly reminded First Officer Susanto that the aircraft needed to fly straight and level in order to complete the IRS alignment process.
+The aircraft was now in a 100 degree right bank with a 60 degree nose down attitude.
+First Officer Susanto successfully notified the captain of their situation.
+In response to the first officer telling him to pull up to stop the rapid descent towards the sea, Captain Widodo pulled back on his yoke, and the aircraft, travelling at Mach 0.926 (92.6% the speed of sound), experienced a force 3.5 times the force of gravity at a calibrated airspeed of 490 knots (well above its maximum speed) and began to break apart in-flight.
+All recordings stopped at 9,000 feet, presumably because the aircraft had fully broken apart.

 No distress signals were sent by the aircraft.

 Victims

-There was one German, 98 Indonesians and three American citizens on board the flight.
+There were 98 Indonesian and 3 American citizens on board the flight, along with one German citizen.